 The Android platform is event-driven, with the AF orchestrating app control flow by invoking user-provided callbacks in response to user and system events.
 The AF provides support for events, threads, and synchronization.
 In Android, threads can communicate with each other in two ways: via shared memory or messages.
-The former is the same as traditional Java applications, while the latter is prevalent in Android apps.
-In Android's concurrency model, every application process has a main thread (also called "UI thread"); only the main thread can access the GUI objects, to prevent non-responsive threads from blocking the GUI.
+The former is the same as in traditional Java applications, while the latter is more prevalent.
+In Android's concurrency model, every application process has a main thread (also called "UI thread"); only the main thread can access the GUI objects, to prevent nonresponsive threads from blocking the GUI.
 To update the GUI, other (non-main) threads can send messages to the main thread.
 The main thread runs in a loop waiting for incoming messages, and processing them as they come.
-Besides the main thread, other threads may also register to use the message dispatching mechanisms to process their own messages.

-Loopers.
+Thread kinds.
 Android provides a Looper class that clients can use to attach message dispatching capabilities to threads.

 Each thread can attach at most one Looper object.
 The main thread has one Looper by default when the app launches.
 Inside the Looper object, there is a MessageQueue.
 If there is no message in the queue, the thread will block.
 Otherwise, the Looper removes the message at the front of the queue and processes it.
 Once the thread begins to process one message event, no other message processing routine can be started until the current one finishes.
 Hence event handling within each thread is atomic [15].
+We will refer to any thread that has an attached Looper as a looper thread.